Arttuv/arttuv-website/content/post/nielsen-web-ux-2016-vs-2004.md

 Link to [YouTube](https://www.youtube.com/watch?v=xKOlga_xkKA) or to their [Nielsen Norman Group website](https://www.nngroup.com/news/item/keynote/).

-## Abbreviated to one paragraph
+# Abbreviated to one paragraph

-Most of the problems are in findability and search, so information architecture is a crucial thing and worth attending to.
+> Most of the problems are in **findability and search**, so **information architecture is a crucial thing** and worth attending to.
 Usability has improved from 2004 and the success rate of user tasks has gone up to 82% from 66%.
 However, only 30% of the tasks succeeded completely smoothly and easily.
-In addition, annoyance is twice as common (30%) feeling as pleasure (16%).
+In addition, **annoyance is twice as common (30%) feeling as pleasure (16%)**.

-## Summary on Web UX 2016 vs 2004
+# Notes on Web UX 2016 vs 2004

 * There has been a loss of information density.
 We don’t miss the complexity, but we have much larger screens with a lot less content.
 * Some designers still use overlays / splash screens (we should get rid of it).